Devin McCourty

-Devin McCourty (born August 13, 1987) is an American former professional football player who was a safety for 13 seasons with the New England Patriots of the National Football League (NFL).
-He played college football for the Rutgers Scarlet Knights and was selected by the Patriots in the first round of the 2010 NFL Draft.
-Missing only five games during his Patriots tenure, McCourty has received two Pro Bowl selections and is a member of three Super Bowl-winning teams.
+Devin McCourty (born August 13, 1987) is an American former professional football player who was a safety in the National Football League (NFL) for 13 seasons with the New England Patriots.
+He played college football for the Rutgers Scarlet Knights and was selected by the Patriots in the first round of the 2010 NFL draft.
+Missing only five games during his Patriots career, McCourty received two Pro Bowl selections and was also a member of three Super Bowl-winning teams.
 McCourty also has the most postseason starts for a defensive player.
+His twin brother, Jason McCourty, also played in the NFL.
+Since leaving the NFL in 2022, he has served as a commentator for NBC's Football Night in America.

-High school career
+Early life

 McCourty attended Saint Joseph Regional High School in Montvale, New Jersey, with his twin brother, Jason McCourty.
 He played cornerback and free safety and was an all-league selection in his final two seasons.
 As a senior, he had 50 tackles and three interceptions.

 Considered a two-star recruit by Rivals.com, McCourty only received one scholarship offer, from Rutgers.

 College career

 McCourty attended Rutgers University, and played for the Rutgers Scarlet Knights football team beginning in 2005.
 After redshirting his first season, McCourty appeared in all 13 games as a freshman in 2006 and recorded 38 tackles and two interceptions.
-In 2007, McCourty and his twin brother Jason McCourty started at cornerback, with Devin compiling 63 tackles, two interceptions, one forced fumble, and three blocked kicks on special teams.
+In 2007, McCourty and his twin brother Jason started at cornerback, with Devin compiling 63 tackles, two interceptions, one forced fumble, and three blocked kicks on special teams.
 He was named an All-Big East Conference academic selection in his first two seasons.

 McCourty started 13 games at cornerback in his 2008 junior season, picking up 57 tackles, one interception, and a blocked punt.

 In his final season at Rutgers in 2009, McCourty started 13 games at cornerback, while still also working on special teams units.
 He had a career-high 80 tackles and also recorded one interception and 10 pass deflections.
 He also averaged 25.4 yards on kickoff returns and had a 98-yard kickoff return, third-longest in school history.
 Following the season, he was named to the All-Big East first-team.

 McCourty graduated from Rutgers with a bachelor's degree in sociology.